|William Kazupski (#47113700)|

 Hello: My name is Bill Kazupski and I am a resident of the City of Chicago.
 I live on the far south side of Chicago, blocks from a few of the south and southwest Chicago suburbs.|

 I come from a family of Chicago police officers.
-My father spent over 30 years with the force and both my brothers and I am currently a Chicago police homicide detective and have been with the Chicago police department for over 25 years.
+My father spent over 30 years with the force and both my brothers and I are Chicago police officers.
+I am a homicide detective and have been with the Chicago police department for over 28 years.
 My mother is a nurse and my one sister works for Loyola Hospital.

 I enjoy being a volunteer with Find-A-Grave because it allows me to get my walking exercise in while helping others.
 Kind of killing two birds with one stone as they say.